Recognition as a Certified Student Club

 Advisor: Greg Jourdan, firstname.lastname@example.org

-Promote leadership and enhance skills to develop a stronger, more professional workforce.
+Promotes leadership and enhances skills to develop a stronger, more professional workforce.

 Advisor: Micky Jennings, firstname.lastname@example.org